 What is TX Bank One and how was it developed?The TX Bank One item bank represents a synthesis from various assessment sources and the state's student assessment expectations.
 Master teachers representing STAAR-tested content and grade levels and Region One content specialists participated in the development and subsequent realignments and revisions of this item bank.

 The TX Bank One item development process incorporates key quality assurance phases.
-Development teams first align each assessment item to the current TEKS and code each as Readiness or Supporting standards.
+Development teams first aligned each assessment item to the current TEKS and coded each as Readiness or Supporting standards.
 Items are then classified based on the level of cognitive complexity.
 Further enhancements to the items increases the level of cognitive complexity to ensure a proportional representation at or above STAAR Blueprint specifications.

 What resources are incorporated in the TX Bank One item bank?

 TX Bank One customers receive access to all items in the item bank and use of an easy-to-use test generator software system.
 The system interface uses familiar icons and contains help guides and a link to a user support center.
 Within the system are a broad array of useful features that enable educators to customize assessments and use items as instructional resources.